-Experience with spacecraft or aircraft propulsion systems.
+Experience with spacecraft and/or aircraft structural assemblies

-Experience with design for manufacturability and assembly.
+Experience with Design for Manufacture and Assembly

 To conform to U.S. Government space technology export regulations, applicant must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
-Learn more about ITAR
+Learn more about ITAR here

 SpaceX is an Equal Opportunity Employer; employment with SpaceX is governed on the basis of merit, competence and qualifications and will not be influenced in any manner by race, color, religion, gender, national origin/ethnicity, veteran status, disability status, age, sexual orientation, gender identity, marital status, mental or physical disability or any other legally protected status.